DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 constraints relating to gender and family affiliations.[^139]

-In September 2013, the PCR underwent a further evolution when it was re-located in the Maku Shed (further discussed in Chapter 9, ‘Alternative Regimes’).
+In September 2013, the PCR underwent a further evolution when it was relocated in the Maku Shed (further discussed in Chapter 9).
 Originally, a small room in the Maku Shed was set aside for Kungkas only, but it proved difficult for the coordinator to supervise along with the main room, and was closed after two of its computer screens were damaged.
 The coordinator did not think, however,